liberjul/liberjul.github.io/pages/CV.md

     presentation of results, lab maintenance duties, regular meetings with research group and professor.

-**iGEM Competition Team Member**, MSU, East Lansing, MI, Spring 2018 - Fall 2018
+**iGEM Competition Team Leader**, MSU, East Lansing, MI, Spring 2018 - Fall 2018

 -   Team project to transform a native bacterial endophyte of grasses to